Sterlin Gilbert

-Sterlin Gilbert (born August 11, 1978) is an American football coach and former player.
-He was most recently the offensive coordinator at Syracuse University, a position he assumed in January 2020.
+Sterlin Gilbert (born August 11, 1978) is an American football coach and former player who most recently served as the passing game coordinator and quarterbacks coach for the California Golden Bears in 2024.
 Gilbert played college football at Angelo State University, where was a two-time All-Lone Star Conference selection at quarterback.
 He served as the offensive coordinator at Eastern Illinois University from 2012 to 2013, Bowling Green State University in 2014, the University of Tulsa in 2015, the University of Texas at Austin in 2016, and the University of South Florida from 2017 to 2018.

 Coaching career

 Texas

 In 2015, Gilbert was hired by Charlie Strong at the University of Texas at Austin as offensive coordinator and quarterbacks coach until the end of the 2016 season.

 University of South Florida

 After Charlie Strong's termination from the University of Texas, Gilbert followed Strong to USF.
-His overall offensive style received, criticism, as he was over reliant on halfback dive plays and did not attempt to open up the field, causing breakdowns against better defenses.
-Despite this, he rode the benefits of USF legend Quinton Flowers to 10 wins.
+His overall offensive style received criticism, as he was over reliant on halfback dive plays and did not attempt to open up the field, causing breakdowns against better defenses.
 In 2018, Gilbert's offense experienced early success with transfer QB Blake Barnett, before his scheme and injuries along the OL resulted in frequent sacks and eventual injury to Barnett, resulting in widespread calls for Gilbert's termination.